 - The platform is not built for running more complex tests that require extensive web development.

 Certona: Pros and Cons

 Although users have reported in reviews that Certona is a bit harder of a platform to learn how to use, it excels in its scalability and integration capabilities compared to Monetate.
-As highlighted on the consumer review site TrustRadius, if your company offers a wide breadth of products and services and you want to personalize a large amount of the customer experience, Certona may be well-suited for you.
+If your company offers a wide breadth of products and services and you want to personalize a large amount of the customer experience, Certona may be well-suited for you.

 Rather than a hands-on platform that someone on your team works on, Certona is all about their account management.
 They will work with your team to optimize your personalization efforts.
 So if you’re looking for more of a hands-off, managed solution, Certona might be right for you.